-Bands with siblings: brothers and sisters in groups
+Siblings who rock: bands with brothers and sisters

 Musical happy families, or sibling rivalry?
-From Oasis to The Kinks, here are the most famous groups featuring brothers and sisters.
+From Oasis to The Cribs, here are the most famous groups featuring brothers and sisters.

 Biffy Clyro: Ben and James Johnston